 Overnight: Puno | Breakfast, Lunch

 Puno - Copacabana - La Paz.
-Say your goodbyes to Peru and travel into the town of Copacabana in Bolivia, on the shores of Lake Titicaca.
-Visit the Dark Indian Virgin in the town’s Basilica before taking a boat cruise to Sun Island, home to the Sacred Fountain.
-The waters of the fountain are traditionally believed to give eternal youth and happiness to the drinker.
+Say your goodbyes to Peru and travel overland to the town of Copacabana in Bolivia, on the shores of Lake Titicaca.
+Visit the Dark Indian Virgin in the town’s Basilica before boarding a hydrofoil to mystical Moon Island where you will see the ruins of the Sun Virgins Temple.
+Continue on to Sun Island, which is believed to be the cradle of the Inca Empire.

-Explore the nearby Moon Island and Cocotoni before visiting the Andean Roots Eco Village in Huatajata, a charming museum on the culture and history of the local area.
-Here you’ll meet with the Limachi family, who famously built boats from Totora reeds, and used them for epic voyages across the Atlantic Ocean.
-Later today, transfer to the Bolivian legislative capital, La Paz by land, taking in the scenic views of the Andes.
+Return by hydrofoil to Copacabana and travel by road to experience the Andean Roots Eco Village in Huatajata, a charming museum on the culture and history of the local area.
+Continue your journey to the Bolivian legislative capital, La Paz by road, taking in the scenic views of the Andes.

 Overnight: La Paz | Breakfast, Lunch